ThePacielloGroup/babel/lang-maintenance.md

 * Confirm the week starts on Monday in this country.
 Example: [Calendar for Year 2024 (Antigua and Barbuda) - TimeAndDate](https://www.timeanddate.com/calendar/?year=2024&country=221)
 * Put the later hours on a random day of the week.
 (So we can ask participants a usability question about the table: When is the library open later?)
 * Localize the time range, including the dash format.
+You can use the [Date and Time Localizer](utility/date-time-localizer.html) tool.
 (See <a href="https://github.com/ThePacielloGroup/babel/issues/38">issue 38</a>.)

 ## List of links: Web pages in the target language